SudoLeah/Sneakreaper-DC45-Badge-Pub/README.md

 # Badge CTF

-More inf to come soon, Once the defcon chaos has settled down i'll get to writing some hints and helpful tips for this, it's fully functional as-is so feel free to get cracking now :) But if you need a little extra help check back here in a day or two for some tips.
+More info to come soon, Once the defcon chaos has settled down i'll get to writing some hints and helpful tips for this, it's fully functional as-is so feel free to get cracking now :) But if you need a little extra help check back here in a day or two for some tips.